SL-continue/music_to_sheet/README.md

 # Deployment
 Application deployed on two servers.
 The functional application (music_to_sheet.py) is running on aws and the interactive application (app.py) is running on streamlit.

+# Self trial
+For people interested in local trials, they can download the code in the folder self_serve.
+But be sure to download musescore3/4 before use.

 # Further improvement
 1. Integrate the functional part into streamlit server.
 2. Manage multiple tracks.